jongmin-won/cubrid-manual/en/sql/schema/stored_routine_stmt.rst

 *   *parameter_name*: Specifies the name of the parameter (maximum 254 bytes).
 *   *sql_type*: Specifies the data type of the parameter.
 See details on the data types that can be used for the parameter, refer to the :ref:`jsp-type-mapping`.
 *   *param_comment_string*: Specifies comment of the parameter.
+*   *authid*: Specifies the execution privileges of the stored procedure. the default is AUTHID OWNER.
 *   *sp_comment_string*: Specifies comment of the stored procedure.
 *   *java_method_name*: Specifies the name of Java method name, including the name of the class it belongs to.
 *   *java_type*: Specifies the Java data type.
 See details on the Java data types that can be used to return, refer to the :ref:`jsp-type-mapping`.